Nadeem-Atwi/SearchEngin/README.md

-basic algorith for a search engine
+basic algorithm for a search engine